-Are you visiting Paris and torn between the two greatest museums of all time?
+Are you visiting Paris and torn between the two greatest museums ever?

-Musée d’Orsay Or Louvre Museum can be a difficult decision to make for most travelers.
+Musée d’Orsay vs Louvre Museum can be a difficult decision to make for most travelers.

 Located opposite each other on either bank of the Seine, these world-renowned museums house some of the world’s most famous paintings and artworks.

-From art and architecture to history, collections and fame, Musée d’Orsay and Louvre compete closely.
+From art and architecture to history, collections and fame, the Musée d’Orsay and Louvre compete closely.

 Deciding between the Musée d’Orsay and the Louvre Museum can be difficult for all visitors.